Peter-SovietSquirrel/documentation/content/token/bounty.md

 description: Mysterium Node Pilot
 ---

-**Updates 24/02/2021:**

-As we progress to mainnet, we are adding flexibility to our residential IP bounty program.
-This begins with an introduction of a cap of bounty rewards to 60,000 MYST/ month for the residential IP bounty program.
-We are also introducing a cap of 160 MYST/ country for each upcoming month.

-Expect quick and iterative changes to the bounty program.
-Monthly changes to regions and the total amount top performing nodes will get paid will be introduced.
-Watch this space and our discord channels for updates.

 **March 2021 updates:**
 #### Residential IP bounty
 * Maximum earnings of 150 MYST / Mysterium Node